Olivia Anna Livki

-Olivia Anna Livki (born Olivia Anna Schnitzler; 2 April 1988), also known as LiVKi, is a German singer-songwriter, multi-instrumentalist, arranger and filmmaker currently living in Berlin.
+Olivia Anna Livki (born Olivia Anna Schnitzler; 2 April 1984), also known as LiVKi, is a German singer-songwriter, multi-instrumentalist, arranger and filmmaker currently living in Berlin.

 Life and education

 Olivia Anna Schnitzler was born on 2 April 1988 in Opole, Poland and raised in Black Forest, South Germany.
 Olivia graduated from Gymnasium am Hoptbühl, VS in 2004.
 She went on to study Film Studies, English Philology and Comparative Literature at Freie Universität Berlin, which she finished with Bachelor of Arts in 2008.
 On April 7, 2018, she announced on Facebook, that she also earned her Master´s Degree in Film Studies.
 One year later, she also announced that she finished an education as a film and video editor in Berlin.

-From early childhood, Olivia showed a great interest in art and literature, yet especially music and motion picture.